mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 The algorithm computes the orders, store them as attributes of the Edge objects specifically instantiated and add a column for each chosen order to the input layer.
 Computing meaningful orders requires to take the specificities of the network structure into consideration.
  .. _documentation: ../user-docs/presentation.html

- If there is a succession of adjacent island (complex island), these islands are aggregated to form a simple island, so as to generalize the case as if it was a simple island.

 Strahler stream order
 ++++++++++++++++